 Take a look at these statistics:

 - One survey showed that 52% of people reported being inspired to travel because of their friends’ Facebook photos.

-- 92% of consumers trust earned media (user-generated content like the photo above) over all other forms of advertising.
+- Earned media (User Generated Content like the photo above) is 50% more trusted than all other forms of advertising.